oxfordmmm/catsup/README.md

 run catsup.py once.
 This will copy config.json-example to config.json.

-Edit config.json to suit your environment
+Edit config.json to suit your environment.

+Please note that the paths in the config must be absolute

 ## Running